alessandro-c26/Programs/README.md

 This program scrapes an italian culinary website where recipes are organized in pages (10 recipes/page) and produces a table with around 2000 recipes.

 ### 5 - Weekly_plan.py - Generate a weekly plan from a list of 2000 recipes and print a list
-This program uses the output of Webscraper.py to create a casual weekly table of recipes to prepare.
+This program uses the output of Webscraper.py to create a weekly table with 7 random recipes to prepare.